lucasferreiraeng/lucasferreiraeng/README.md

-- 👋 Hi, I’m @lucasferreiraeng
+- 👋 Hi, I’m Lucas Ferreira, Brazilian
-- 👀 I’m interested in Game Development
+- 👀 I’m interested in Engineering, Software Development and Game Development
-- 🌱 I’m currently learning C# design patterns to make my game code cleaner
+- 🌱 I’m a Mechanical Engineer with master in Materials Engineering and Nanodegree in Robotics Software Engineering
-- 📫 How to reach me ...
+- 📫 How to reach me: lucasferreiralimasantos@gmail.com

 <!---
 lucasferreiraeng/lucasferreiraeng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.